cs1302uga/cs1302-tutorials/interfaces/interfaces.md

 is ongoing is up to the athlete.
 Once the contract is written, it could be signed by athletes in a wide variety of sports.
 The signer could be a track athlete, a baseball player, a football player, a racecar driver, etc. Again, the signer determines the details of how they will compete.
-The contract only binds them to action of competing.
+The contract only binds them to the action of competing.

 Now, let's tie this back to programming.
 In the example above, `compete` is the abstract method that would be placed in the `Athlete` interface (contract) since all athletes must be able to compete.